mehmetfazil/aws-lambda-python-builder/README.md

-## Build AWS Lambda layers for external Python packages.
+## A guide to get external python packages running on AWS Lambda

 ### How to use